 Each year, public, private, corporate, and non-profit organizations provide thousands of grants worth billions of dollars.
 What programs are out there that your agency could benefit from?
 What program will you try for for the first time?
-What programs have you tried for and gotten rejected, but you’re determined that this year be the year you get to the winner’s circle?
-Remember: Lots of grants open for applications during the first quarter!
+What programs have you tried for and gotten rejected, but you’re ready to try again?

 Know and practice the 4 things grant winners have in common

 Over the years we’ve looked at thousands of grant applications, and we have seen it all.
 The good.
 The bad.
 The ugly.
 And there are things that consistently set the winners apart from the losers.
-Put our 4 tips to work in your grant efforts, and you will be far more likely to celebrate a grant award in 2019.
+Put our 4 tips to work in your grant efforts, and you will be far more likely to celebrate a grant award: